 What matters most in any Mutual Value Discovery engagement is the first step of Design Thinking: Empathize.
 As a practical technique used in in-person or online workshops, 'Empathy Mapping' becomes a powerful tool for enabling all stakeholders - buyside and sellside - to openly talk about and capture the key things that will define the next step in Design Thinking: Define.

 Despite the pervasive implementation of Customer Relationship Management (CRM) systems, such as Salesforce Sales Cloud, why are managers still suffering at the hands of poor sales forecasts?
 The answer is simple: sales people submit sales forecasts that managers want to see, which is not always what the buyer agrees with.
-It is inherently a bias - conscious or even unconscious - and not validated by the would-be decision-maker(s) on the buyside.
+The forecast is inherently biased - consciously or even unconsciously - and not validated by the would-be decision-maker(s) on the buyside.

 There are two values that really matter in sales forecasting: (a) Deal Value*; and, (b) Close Date.
 If these two values are correctly entered and updated in a timely manner within a CRM system, then there's no sales forecasting problem.
 However, in the real world, this is where fundamental errors in sales forecasting are invariably found.

 So, the big question here is this: what can managers do to fix this pervasive, challenging problem of inaccurate sales forecasting?
 The answer is a combination of: human change - switching sales forecasting from seller to buyer via Empathy Mapping during Mutual Value Discovery engagements; and reinforcing this with technology - creating extensions to CRM systems (e.g. Salesforce Sales Cloud) that facilitate buyer-enabled sales forecasting.